 Essentially, it was a Facebook friend request hack where someone had copied a bunch of public data from his real Facebook profile, created a new account and then started issuing friend requests to the people that Facebook showed publicly as his friends.

 Likely, this person was working a Facebook friend request scam with the goal of harvesting as much personal data as possible and possibly even tricking some folks out of their hard earned cash.
+If you are getting friend requests from existing friends on Facebook, you might be seeing the same type of scamming behavior.

 So, knowing that this “person” was a Facebook scammer, the question became: